Kaktushose/jda-commands/wiki/docs/misc/property.md

-# Overview - property and configuration system
+# Properties
-The property and configuration system is a core system of JDA-Commands.
+The property system is a core system of JDA-Commands.
 Its purpose is...

 - to allow the dynamic and advance configuration of JDA-Commands through our builder and extension system
 - to serve as a central collection point for all values that the user can get during runtime